 If a page on your website is not indexed, it’s not going to appear in search results.

-If your web page doesn’t rank well, it’s not going to show up high on the first few pages of the SERPs.
+If your web page doesn’t rank well, it’s not going to show up in the traditional search results pages.

 Why Some Web Pages Don’t Get Indexed by Search Engines